Overview of Tignes

 Despite its entertaining apres-ski, Tignes is a family-friendly resort with plenty of activities for kids of all ages – see details below.

-Ski schools and independent ski instructors are ten a penny in Tignes and many accept children as young as 3 years old – but there are also professional childcare options for even younger children who can’t be outdoors for the duration of the day.
+Tignes Ski schools and independent ski instructors are ten a penny and many accept children as young as 3 years old – but there are also professional childcare options for even younger children who can’t be outdoors for the duration of the day.

 New Generation Ski and Snowboard Group offers pioneering ‘pro teen rider groups’ for teens who want to learn snowsports away from their parents.
 Pro instructors take students on a 3 day intensive bootcamp that’s brilliant fun and covers freestyle skiing, ski racing and off-piste skiing as well as ski safety and avalanche training.
 New Generation also offers ‘whippersnapper’ groups for younger kids of aged 3 and over.

 ESF Ski School, Tignes Le Lac has 200 instructors onsite and caters for skiers of all ages and abilities.
-ESF Club Piou Piou teaches children as young as 3 years old at Les Brevieres, Le Lac, Lavachet and Val Claret.
+ESF Club Piou Piou teaches children as young as 3 years old at Les Brevieres, Le Lac, Lavachet and Val Claret Tignes.